Amok syndrome: Historical and cross-cultural comparisons

 A pengamok being captured, 1883.
 The thorns on the pole paralyze him.

-Early travelers in Asia sometimes describe a kind of military amok, in which soldiers apparently facing inevitable defeat suddenly burst into a frenzy of violence which so startled their enemies that it either delivered victory or at least ensured what the soldier in that culture considered an honourable death, for a similar case occurred at the Battle of Margarana on 1946 in Bali, where this refers to puputan, a Balinese term referring to a mass suicide ritual carried out during war rather than surrender to the enemy.
+Early travelers in Asia sometimes described a kind of military amok, in which soldiers apparently facing inevitable defeat suddenly burst into a frenzy of violence which so startled their enemies that it either delivered victory or at least ensured what the soldier in that culture considered an honourable death.
+A similar case occurred at the Battle of Margarana on 1946 in Bali, where the phenomenon is called puputan, a Balinese term referring to a mass suicide ritual carried out during war rather than surrender to the enemy.

-Tomé Pires in his Suma Oriental, observed the custom of the Javanese people in 1513:There are among the nations no men who are amocos like those in the Javanese nation.
+Tomé Pires, in his Suma Oriental, observed the custom of the Javanese people in 1513:There are among the nations no men who are amocos like those in the Javanese nation.
 Amocos means men who are determined to die (to run amuck).
 Some of them do it when they are drunk, and these are the common people; but the noblemen are much in the habit of challenging each other to duels, and they kill each other over their quarrels; and this is the custom of the country.
 Some of them kill themselves on horseback, and some of them on foot, according to what they have decided.Duarte Barbosa in 1514 recorded the Javanese people in Malacca:They have very good arms and fight valiantly.
 There are some of them who if they fall ill of any severe illness, vow to God that if they remain in health they will of their own accord seek another more honourable death for his service, and as soon as they get well they take a dagger in their hands and go out into the streets and kill as many persons as they meet, both men, women and children, in such wise that they go like mad dogs, killing until they are killed.
 These are called amuco.
 And as soon as they see them begin this work, they cry out saying, amuco, amuco, in order that people may take care of themselves, and they kill them with dagger and spear thrusts.
 Many of these Javans live in this city with wives and children and property.

 This form of amok appears to resemble the Scandinavian Berserker, mal de pelea (Puerto Rico), and iich'aa (Navaho).
 The Zulu battle trance is another example of the tendency of certain groups to work themselves up into a killing frenzy.